U.S. fund managers zero in on software as tariffs upend tech sector

 NEW YORK (Reuters) - Worries that a broadening trade war between the United States and China will upend the global supply chain are prompting some U.S. fund managers to buy shares of companies they believe will shield them from such disruptions.

-Managers from Baron Funds, Thornburg Investment Management, and James Advantage Funds are among those that are buying or adding to positions in companies ranging from cloud-based companies like Salesforce.com (CRM.N) to London-based online food delivery company Just Eat Plc (JE.L) that get most of their revenues in their domestic markets, all in an effort to sidestep possible disruptions caused by trade tariffs.
+Managers from Baron Funds, Thornburg Investment Management, and James Advantage Funds are among those that are buying or adding to positions in companies ranging from cloud-based companies like Salesforce.com to London-based online food delivery company Just Eat Plc that get most of their revenues in their domestic markets, all in an effort to sidestep possible disruptions caused by trade tariffs.

 “We’ve positioned the portfolio to minimize the risk of exposure to companies that might be more directly impacted,” said Brad Slingerlend, a portfolio manager of the $2.8 billion Janus Henderson Global Technology fund.

-Slingerlend has been reducing his weight in semiconductor companies overall, he said, while adding to Chinese internet companies such as Tencent Holdings Ltd (0700.HK) and Alibaba Group Holdings Ltd (BABA.N) on declines.
+Slingerlend has been reducing his weight in semiconductor companies overall, he said, while adding to Chinese internet companies such as Tencent Holdings Ltd and Alibaba Group Holdings Ltd on declines.
 At the same time, Salesforce.com is now the second-largest position in his portfolio, helped in part by the 31.4 percent gain in the company’s shares for the year-to-date.

 “The trend to more and more cloud computing is going to march on despite whether a trade war will happen with China,” he said.

 The U.S. is targeting $34 billion of Chinese goods for tariffs to take effect on July 6, and has threatened tens of billions of dollars more for similar duties.
 That has helped sink the shares of chipmakers and other industries that rely heavily on a Chinese supply chain.
-The $1.8-billion iShares PHLX Semiconductor ETF (SOXX.O) has dropped 5.2 percent over the last week, more than double the 2-percent drop in the broad S&P 500 index.
+The $1.8-billion iShares PHLX Semiconductor ETF has dropped 5.2 percent over the last week, more than double the 2-percent drop in the broad S&P 500 index.

 Yet there are also signs that some investors are picking up stocks that they think have been unduly hit by the tariff worries.

 Fund flows into the PHLX Semiconductor ETF, for instance, rose 5 percent in the week ending June 27 from the week before, even as its shares fell 6.9 percent over the same period, according to Lipper data.
-That positive inflow was more than 5 times larger than the 0.7-percent flow into the broad SPDR XLT ETF (XLK.P), which tracks the S&P 500 tech sector as a whole.
+That positive inflow was more than 5 times larger than the 0.7-percent flow into the broad SPDR XLT ETF, which tracks the S&P 500 tech sector as a whole.

 Michael Lippert, portfolio manager of the $395 million Baron Opportunity fund, said that he is waiting for deeper declines in the stock market from trade concerns before adding to his positions.